≡ Menu

-Going to want to know about this little guy is that he is definitely a mischievous little one!
-And not in a “mean” way, rather in a way that just lets you know that these guys are really, really smart.
+The first thing you’ll want to know about this little guy is that he is naughty!
+And not in a “mean” way, but in a way that lets you know these guys are brilliant.

 Now this is…

-The Rat Terrier has been an integral part of American history and culture.
-These days he is regarded as a family pet, but there was a time when he served a very useful purpose – eliminating rats.
+Originally from the UK, but made his way to the United States in the 19th century.
+Since then, the Rat Terrier has been integral to American history and culture.
+These days he is regarded as a family pet, but there was a time when he served a beneficial purpose – eliminating rats.

 Indeed…